carringtone-byte/trimodal-qnn-grokking/README.md

-The strongest evidence supports **shared cyclic answer machinery with route-, seed-, and modality-specific access**, not a perfectly symmetric universal modality manifold and not a claim of quantum advantage.
+The strongest evidence supports **shared cyclic answer machinery with route-, seed-, and modality-specific access**, not a perfectly symmetric universal modality manifold and no quantum advantage in the case of QNNs.

 ## Selected Results